Trump: Hurricane Maria 'obliterated' Puerto Rico, but recovery to start soon with 'great gusto'

 A spokesperson for Rossello said early Thursday he was with a National Guard unit in Levittown, a coastal suburb of San Juan, where as many as 80 percent of homes suffered damage and residents there had retreated to rooftops due to flooding.

-Felix Delgado Montalvo, the mayor of Catano, some 7 miles southwest of San Juan, told ABC News on Wednesday that there are hundreds of people in shelters and more than 1,000 homes were damaged or destroyed in the communities of Juana Matos, La Puntilla and Puente Blanco.
+Felix Delgado Montalvo, the mayor of Catano, some 7 miles southwest of San Juan, told ABC News on Wednesday there are hundreds of people in shelters and over 1,000 homes were damaged or destroyed in the communities of Juana Matos, La Puntilla and Puente Blanco.
 Most of the homes there are flooded and are missing roofs or have collapsed walls, he said.

 About 80 percent of residences in the Juana Matos community were destroyed from storm surge and flooding.
 Homes there are filled with at least 3 to 4 feet of water, according to Montalvo.